decal/werdlists/webapp-paths/README.md

 dirb-vulns-paths: pathnames of all vulnerabilities scanned for by the dirb tool
 direct-web-remoting: paths for [Direct Web Remoting](http://directwebremoting.org "DWR is Easy AJAX for Java")
 dirsearch-paths-list: `dict.txt` file packaged with the dirsearch tool
-drupal-path-names: path names typically found under web root of the _Drupal_ CMS
+drupal-path-names: path names typically found under the web root of a [Drupal](https://www.drupal.org "Open Source CMS") install
 falcon-jsp-paths: _FalconPathScan_ `.php` extensions changed to `.jsp`
 falcon-path-scan: The `paths.txt` file distributed with the _FalconPathScan_
 font-file-names: List of names for various OpenType and TrueType font files